johanjoensson/RSPt_instructions/docs/lumi.md

 ```

 ## Cray compiler
 So far, I have not found a working configuration for the Cray compilers on LUMI.
+The Cray compiler suite
+is meant to apply heavy optimizations, these might not work with parts of the RSPt code.